 When Wired Magazine listed the most controversial Computer Fraud and Abuse Act (CFAA) hacking cases of the last decade, three of them were ours.
-When the United States Department of Justice issued Grand Jury supoenas in the Guccifer 2.0 investigation, we got a call.
+When the United States Department of Justice issued Grand Jury subpoenas in the Guccifer 2.0 investigation, we got a call.
 We made sure that our clients’ part in that investigation ended with the Grand Jury testimony.
 When a client in Texas called because he’d been indicted for 44 felony counts of computer crime we took a look at the evidence and negotiated the indictment down to a single misdemeanor plea deal.
+For another client we secured a misdemeanor plea in the face of a 5 count felony indictment for computer crime.
 Our expertise doesn’t derive from tacking the word “cyber” in front of our marketing copy.
 It comes from our experience at the negotiating table, at trial, and on appeal.

 Our clients turn to us for solutions that aren’t taught in law school, found on the internet, or looked up in a treatise.
 Our clients have unique needs that can’t be met by “Big Law” and general practices that lack our in depth, practical, and hard earned experience in the fields of Computer Law, Intellectual Property, and Criminal Defense.